-Business analytics can provide companies with an accurate and holistic view of their business.
-Executives and managers now have the ability to use data for real-time, actionable insights into everything from customer buying patterns to inventory management without having to rely on IT for outdated, static reports.
+Business analytics provide people with an accurate and holistic view of their business.
+Executives and managers now have the ability to use data for real-time, actionable insights into everything from customer buying patterns to inventory management to make timely and accurate decisions.
 In this blog, we discuss five strategic benefits of business analytics .

 Comparison: A conservative wait time for an IT generated report is two days.
 In today’s fast-paced world, a lot can change in two days and usually by the time reports are received, the data is out-of-date.
 Your executives and managers need to be able to access up-to-date data in order to make quick decisions that will maintain your competitive advantage.

 How would your business look: With access to up-to-date data, your sales team is empowered when interacting with prospects.
 Over time, this will lead to increased revenue opportunities as sales staff become aware of what customers are buying and, more importantly, what they are not buying.
 With this data at their fingertips, your sales managers are able to monitor their teams’ performance on a daily basis to identify and implement strategies to improve performance overall.
 With an easy-to-learn and intuitive BI tool like Phocas, the typical ROI timeframe is between 2-4 months after implementation, but can sometimes be even faster.

 2: increase customer acquisition and retention